 With time and patience, CPAP can positively affect your quality of life and health.

-- Positive airway pressure therapy.
-American Sleep Apnea Association. http://www.sleepapnea.org/treat/treatment-options/positive-airway-pressure-therapy.html.
+- All you need to know about CPAP therapy.
+American Sleep Apnea Association. https://www.sleepapnea.org/treat/cpap-therapy/.
 Accessed Sept.
-22, 2014.
+17, 2021.

 - When things go wrong with PAP.
 American Sleep Apnea Association. https://www.sleepapnea.org/treat/cpap-therapy/troubleshooting-guide-for-cpap-problems/when-things-go-wrong-with-pap/.
 Accessed Sept.
 17, 2021.

 - Cao M, et al. Continuous positive airway pressure therapy in obstructive sleep apnea: Benefits and alternatives.
 Expert Review of Respiratory Medicine.
 2017; doi: 10.1080/17476348.2017.1305893.